 Variations of Psoriasis

-While there are many triggers that can spur psoriasis, there are also five specific forms that this autoimmune disorder may take.
+While many triggers can spur psoriasis, there are also five specific forms that this autoimmune disorder may take.
 Depending on the type of psoriasis you develop, this will change the management and treatment options.

 Guttate develops in about ten percent of psoriasis sufferers, making it the second most common form of psoriasis.
 While plague manifests in large, scaly patches, guttate psoriasis “appears as small, dot-like lesions.”
 This type of psoriasis is oftentimes triggered by a streptococcus infection and may begin in childhood and/or young adulthood.